*originally published November 2019.

 Facebook and other tech companies have come under scrutiny and faced lawsuits for participating in illegal discrimination practices in their advertisement of housing, employment, and loans.
 Targeted marketing policies and practices used by tech companies — much like racist housing practices used by early renters, developers, and the federal government — permit users to exclude marginalized groups from seeing specific ads.
 Companies are using targeting advertisement systems to exclude communities of color from seeing ads for homes based on their “ethnic affinity.”

 Laws such as Title VII of the Civil Rights Act of 1964 and the Fair Housing Act protects people from discrimination from employers, and when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.
-Yet current advertisement practices online can contribute to the systematic inequality faced by communities of color in income and wealth.
+Yet, current advertisement practices online do contribute to the systematic inequality faced by communities of color in income, housing and wealth.

 Brown v.
 Board of Education (1954) was supposed to ensure that African Americans gained an equal level of education by desegregating public schools.
 The landmark cased argued that education, among other services and resources in public facilities, was not equal.
 Today, communities of color are still fighting for their children to obtain an equally high level of education that can ensure their child’s future success and opportunities for a better life, no matter where they live or how much money their families make.